elaraproject/elara-log-ng/README.md

 # elara-log

-A minimalist and zero-dependency logger for Project Elära's libraries and applications.
+A minimalist and lightweight logger for Project Elära's libraries and applications.

 See the [example](examples/) for a usage overview.